-You may notice that the sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
-We have become more aware of the complexity of our challenges, and we are skeptical of simplistic solutions.
+You know that the sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
+We have become more aware of the complexity of our challenges, and we are skeptical of the effectiveness of simplistic solutions.

-However this also requires entry into uncharted territories.
+However, this also requires entry into uncharted territories.
 Resilience calls for flexibility in adapting to new situations, and this entails innovating and experimenting.
 Having no plans or blueprints to follow may be unsettling, and the only choice is to take some risks.
+Fortunately you can handle them.

-/THINK ABOUT HOW YOU CAN FURTHER

-LEVERAGE YOUR STRENGTHS AND

-MANAGE SOME OF THE LIMITATIONS

-WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK: